EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-Android/README.md

-# 1-to-1 RTC: A Sample Android App with EnableX Android Toolkit
+# 1-to-1 RTC: A Sample Android App with Canvas sharing by EnableX Android Toolkit

 The sample Android App demonstrates the use of EnableX (https://www.enablex.io) platform Server APIs and Android Toolkit to build 1-to-1 RTC (Real Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.